George Boscawen, 3rd Viscount Falmouth

-George Boscawen, 3rd Viscount Falmouth, PC (6 May 1758 - 11 February 1808), was a British army officer and statesman in the late 18th and early 19th centuries.
-This included service as Captain of the Honourable Corps of Gentlemen-at-Arms in the reign of George III.
+George Boscawen, 3rd Viscount Falmouth, (6 May 1758 - 11 February 1808), was a British army officer and statesman in the late 18th and early 19th centuries.
+This included service as Captain of the Honourable Band of Gentlemen Pensioners in the reign of George III.

 Life and career

 Boscawen was the third and youngest, but only surviving son of Admiral Edward Boscawen (1711–1761) by his marriage to Frances Glanville (1719–1805).
 In 1774 he joined the British Army as a cornet, but eventually reached the rank of colonel in 1795.
 Whilst serving as an officer he succeeded his uncle as Viscount Falmouth in 1782 and took his place in the House of Lords.

-He was the chief justice in the Eyre North of Trent from 1789 to 1790, when he was raised to the position of captain of the Honourable Corps of Gentlemen-at-Arms, serving in 1790–1806 and from 1807 until his death in 1808.
+He was the chief justice in the Eyre North of Trent from 1789 to 1790, when he was raised to the position of Captain of the Honourable Band of Gentlemen Pensioners, serving in 1790–1806 and from 1807 until his death in 1808.
 At the same time, he was made a privy councillor.